SimonMcLain/Project_Repository_Programming_and_Scripting_2018/README.md

-# Project_Repository_Programming_and_Scripting_2018
-## This README file contains my research and investigations into the Fisher's Iris data set.
-Here I explain the research carried out and provide references to the source material.

-Created 2018-03-26
+# GMIT Progamming and Scripting project submission by Simon McLain.
+April 29, 2018.
+## This project entails researching the Fisher's Iris dataset, then writing documentation and code in the Python programming language based on the research.

 Table of Contents
 ####
 1. Introduction to Fisher, his Iris dataset, Data Analytics & Python
-2. Summary of findings
+2. Summary of investigations
 3. Project management & project plan
 4. Instructions for running the script
 5. References